andrewkolos/hybot-discord-elo-bot/README.md

 bot.commandRegistry.registerCommand(new GetTop(config.prefix, dataService, client));
 ```

-As stated before HyBot is modular and can be re-purposed into any kind of bot that's not necessarily be about tracking ELO scores.
-One would simply choose not to instantiate and register the built-in commands regarding ELO-tracking (and thus the need for a `EloDataService` is removed).
+As stated before HyBot is modular and can be re-purposed into any kind of bot that's not necessarily be about tracking Elo scores.
+One would simply choose not to instantiate and register the built-in commands regarding Elo-tracking (and thus the need for a `EloDataService` is removed).
 If you are reading this and happen to be interesting in creating your own Discord bot, I suggest considering a more robust and well-documented framework such as `discord-akairo` (we have personally not tried it); though, of course, you are welcome to clone HyBot as well and re-purpose it to your own needs.

 # Demo